COVID-19 is having an enormous impact on those involved in the arts, culture, heritage and sports sectors.

 The package includes:

-- Wage subsidy scheme
+- Wage subsidy scheme and extension

 - Leave and self-isolation support

 The wage subsidy component of this package includes all New Zealand employers, contractors, sole traders, self-employed people, registered charities and incorporated societies.

 The COVID-19.govt.nz website also provides information about support for essential costs, and guidance for those under financial stress.